 The essential accounting for gift cards is for the issuer to initially record them as a liability, and then as sales after the card holders use the related funds.
-There are varying treatments for the residual balances in these cards.
+There are varying treatments for the residual balances in these cards, as noted below.

 Background of Gift Cards